BioDebojyoti/completeOlink/README.md

 # olinkApp

 This shiny app relies on the olink's OlinkAnalyze package.
-Functions have been customised/added for exploring and analysing their datasets.
+Functions have been customised/added for exploring and analysing the datasets.

 https://github.com/Olink-Proteomics/OlinkRPackage/tree/master/OlinkAnalyze